Sports mimicking pro wrestling

 There has been talk for a while that MJF has been unhappy with AEW as he feels he has outperformed his current contract which runs out Jan.
 1, 2024.

-Over the course the last eight days, things were quite turbulent for the 26-year old star.
+Over the course of the last two weeks, things were quite turbulent for the 26-year old star.

-Scheduled to face Wardlow at Double or Nothing last Sunday in Las Vegas, MJF no-showed AEW’s Fanfest Saturday and there was a belief that he was going to blow off the PPV.
+Scheduled to face Wardlow at Double or Nothing on May 29 in Las Vegas, MJF no-showed AEW’s Fanfest the day before and there was a belief that he was going to blow off the PPV.

 Instead of showing up at Fanfest, MJF was seen playing slots at Mandalay Bay, according to www.pwinsiderelite.com.